IntBio-UCD/parent_pops_common-gardens/scripts/UCD_PreTransplantSize-MortPred.md

 # Analysis of Pre-transplant size

 To Do:

--   How predictive is this of survival in the field?
-  -   How to do this?
-Convert death to 0 vs. 1?
-  -   Somehow keep the dates and do some sort of survival analysis?
+-   Since such low survival to bud and fruit might be good to have an earlier time point too, like survival through winter?